openstack-archive/tripleo-heat-templates/roles/README.rst

 ---------------

 The roles_data.yaml specifies which roles (groups of nodes) will be deployed.
-Note this file is used as an input the the various \*.j2.yaml jinja2 templates, so that they are converted into \*.yaml during the plan creation.
+Note this file is used as an input to the various \*.j2.yaml jinja2 templates, so that they are converted into \*.yaml during the plan creation.
 This occurs via a mistral action/workflow.
 The file format of this file is a yaml list.